r00b/cessna-private-pilot-course/1.2-improving-control/2-using-your-airport-and-radio.md

 ### Lost Communications
 * Inability to receive/transmit, audio panel failure
-* Indicated by not hearing trarnsmissions or not getting response (do not make repeated calls to ATC)
+* Indicated by not hearing transmissions or not getting response (do not make repeated calls to ATC)
 * Check volume, headset connections, volume on headset; activate Power/Volume/Squelch knob (listen for hissing on high volume)
 * Inability to transmit
   * No TX annunciator on display